railsware/web-bundler/Readme.md

 won't be able to compute loaded file path correctly.
 You should avoid bundling such tricky javascripts.

 4. Unexistent resources handling

-  a.
-Be sure to link in html only existent resource files, otherwise bundler won't work.
+  * Be sure to link in html only existent resource files, otherwise bundler won't work.
-  b.
-If you have unexistent images in css, bundler will work but you've got info messages in log.
+  * If you have unexistent images in css, bundler will work but you've got info messages in log.